Neural Information Squeezer for Causal Emergence

 In the previous step, we can obtain the effective $q$ coarse graining strategy and the macro-state dynamics after a large number of training epochs, but the results are dependent on $q$.

-To select the optimized $q$, we can compare the effective information coefficient $\textit{Eff}$ for different $q$ coarse-graining macro-dynamics.
-Because the parameter $q$ only has one dimension, and its value range is also limited ($0<q<p$), we can simply use line search to find out the optimal $q^*$ and the optimal effective strategy.
+To select the optimized $q$, we can compare the measure of effective information $\mathcal{I}$ for different $q$ coarse-graining macro-dynamics.
+Because the parameter $q$ only has one dimension, and its value range is also limited ($0<q<p$), we can simply iterate all $q$ to find out the optimal $q^*$ and the optimal effective strategy.